 Writing exercises are designed to help kick-start your thinking.
 Whether you are a grant writer, or if you are writing fiction or non-fiction, you will find that stimulating your brain is half the battle.

 This is followed up with editing and formatting, which are two aspects that can also be practiced with a writing exercise.
 Using any number of these techniques on a regular basis will help you learn how to write a book fast.

 Writing Exercises to Stimulate your Mind

 There are all kinds of writing exercises that will help you flex those writing muscles.
-Whether you want to practice a strength or work on a weakness you know you have, there are specific writing exercises that will help you.
-Here are some to help you get started.
+You can practice your strengths or work on a weakness you know you have.
+There are specific writing exercises that will help you in these areas.

 10 Writing Exercises